Who Is The Clean Trust?

 Much is made about choosing a restoration provider that has been certified by an industry authority, and most often the recommended authority is The Clean Trust.
 Most folks don’t know who this is, however, so perhaps the name bears some explanation.

-Originally founded in 1972, the Clean Trust was initially known as the Institute For Inspection, Cleaning, and Restoration Certification, with the tongue tying moniker abbreviated to IICRC.
-It was designed to be standard setting organization for the restoration industry, which has largely been unregulated.
+Originally founded in 1972, the Clean Trust was initially known as the Institute For Inspection, Cleaning, and Restoration Certification, with the tongue-tying moniker abbreviated to IICRC.
+It was designed to be a standard-setting organization for the restoration industry, which has largely been unregulated.
 The IICRC eventually grew nationwide, offering training, education, and certification for all aspects of the restoration industry.
 Currently, they represent more than 5700 firms and 54,000 technicians.

 There are no actual schools, but rather licensed instructors in given areas that provide the necessary training, as well as individual education institutions that are licensed to provide certification.
 These schools and instructors must meet the criteria set forth by the organization.
 The Clean Trust also serves as a referral source for certified firms and inspectors.